DaveL17/IndigoLogViewer/readme.md

 2. log_viewer_app.js
 3. log_viewer_app.css

-There are other files in the zip, that the app will use if they're present (images, etc.)
+There are other files in the zip, which the app will use if they're present (images, etc.) but they are not required.

 ### Menu
+Use the hamburger menu in the upper right-hand corner to access app features.

 #### Choose Log Folder
-Once the app is loaded, click the menu button in the upper right corner and browse to the log folder of your target Indigo install.
-Select the folder to load all the log files or select a single log file to view.
+<kbd>Choose Log Folder</kbd> Select this option to load all the log files to view (you can also use this menu item to
+select a single log file).
 The app supports opening log files from a network location; however, this can affect load times depending on the speed of your network and the amount of data contained within the log files selected.
 Be patient, it may take a few beats to load.
 On an M4 MacBook, it loads 200,000 log lines in less than a second when run on the server machine.

-The log file view is not updated in real time.
-To reload the log entry list to view new log entries, it's necessary to re-choose the log folder (due to legitimate modern browser-imposed security features).
+#### Choose Log Files
+<kbd>Choose Log Files</kbd> Select this option to load multiple files at once (including discontinuous files).

+#### File Info
+<kbd>File Info</kbd> Select this option to see useful information about the files loaded.
+The tool shows file name, file
+size, and the number of entries per file.
+This is a handy way to see if any of your log files are outside the norm.
+For example, if your typical log file is typically 700K, a 1MB file will stand out.

 #### Themes
-The app supports a light and dark theme.
-It will remember your choice for the future; however, if you clear your browser's cache, the preference may be cleared if you delete the app's local storage.
+<kbd>[Light/Dark] Theme</kbd> The app supports two themes.
+It will remember your choice for the future; however, if you
+clear your browser's cache, the preference may be cleared if you delete the app's local storage.
 This is a "universal" browser security feature.
-To toggle the theme, select [Light/Dark] Theme from the menu.
+To toggle the theme, select  from the menu.

 #### Help
-Clicking help will take you to the GitHub repository and this readme file.
+<kbd>Help</kbd> Select this option to view the GitHub repository and this readme file.

 ### Search Tools
 #### Class Filter